jingyulei/rapid/README.md

   <img src="https://github.com/user-attachments/assets/fcd6338d-ebc4-49ea-81ca-2b2603703bb9" width="524"/>
 </p>

-Our original dataset is uploaded in folder **original_sktDD** whose single file includes one driver's one view.
-In order to reproduce our results, folder **sktDD** can be utilized directly.
+Our original dataset is uploaded in folder `original_sktDD` whose single file includes one driver's one view.
+In order to reproduce our results, folder `sktDD` can be utilized directly.
 In our dataset, column **PersonID** means different views (0/1/2 means rearview mirror/passenger-side window/dashboard view).

+Based on the assumption of unsupervised learning, our training set only contains normal driving multi-view pose keypoints, while the test set includes both normal driving and distracted driving, with the labels stored in `test_frame_mask`.

 ## Usage